 Reference specific details from the user's review.
 If they mentioned a crash during checkout, acknowledge that exact issue.
 Generic responses like "Thanks for your feedback!" rarely prompt rating changes because they feel automated.

 Fresh negative reviews offer the highest potential for improvement.
 Users are more likely to update their rating when the frustrating experience is still top of mind.
-A helpful response within 24 to 48 hours catches them before they've moved on.
+A helpful response within 72 hours catches them before they've moved on.

 Three to four sentences typically work well.
 Acknowledge the issue, provide a clear next step or resolution, and thank the user.
 Long explanations or defensive language tend to backfire.